PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/apache-felix-ds-bundle/index.markdown

 _ERROR: greeter-bundle (15): [GreeterComponent] Cannot register Component java.lang.IllegalStateException: Invalid BundleContext_

-This occured mainly because I had a typo in one of the component files which confused Felix into writing some properties it shouldn't have.
+This occurred mainly because I had a typo in one of the component files which confused Felix into writing some properties it shouldn't have.
 I think the name attribute was missing from one of the properties.
 However, even after fixing it, the exception stayed there until I restarted the whole framework.

 ### XmlParseExceptions
 Typically they come in a variety of flavors and they are usually due to badly formed xml documents.
 Mine came from a example in the R4 compendium that had a declarative services entry as the following: